Section 1: The Policy

 The University of Westminster (“the University”) is committed to achieving the highest possible standards of quality, integrity, openness and accountability in all of its practices.
 It can only do this with the help of all those who work or study with and for the University.
 This Public Interest Disclosure (Whistleblowing) Policy ("the Policy") has been introduced to help you raise a concern you may have about malpractice (such as fraud; a danger to health, safety or the environment; a crime; a bullying culture; or a serious breach of the University’s internal policies and/or codes of practice) in the right way and without worry.

-It is not unusual for staff or students to have a concern about what is happening at work, and normally these concerns are easily resolved.
+It is not unusual for colleagues1 or students to have a concern about what is happening at work, and normally these concerns are easily resolved.
 However, when the concern is about potentially serious malpractice, it can be difficult to know what to do.
 You may feel worried about raising an issue and decide to keep your concern to yourself, perhaps feeling that it is none of your business or that it is only a suspicion.
-Or you may feel that raising the matter would be disloyal to fellow students, other staff or the University itself.
+Or you may feel that raising the matter would be disloyal to fellow students, other colleagues or the University itself.
 Perhaps you have tried to raise the matter, but found out you have spoken to the wrong person or raised the issue in the wrong way and are not sure what to do next.

 The University would prefer that you raise any genuine concern about malpractice at the earliest opportunity.
 With this in mind, the Policy has been introduced to help you raise concerns about malpractice quickly and appropriately.
-It explains the routes open to all persons working or studying at or for the University, including employees, temporary workers, agency staff, people working for sub-contractors, members of the Court of Governors, and non-governor members of Court committees as well as students at the University.
+It explains the routes open to all persons working or studying at or for the University, including employees, temporary workers, agency staff, people working for sub-contractors, members of the Court of Governors, and independent (non-governor) members of Court committees as well as students at the University.

-The Policy also seeks to balance the need to provide safeguards for individuals who raise genuine concerns, in good faith about malpractice against the need to protect the University, its staff and its reputation against uninformed or vexatious allegations.
+The Policy also seeks to balance the need to provide safeguards for individuals who raise genuine concerns, in good faith about malpractice against the need to protect the University, its colleagues and its reputation against uninformed or vexatious allegations.
 It does this by providing a formal route for individuals to raise concerns and to have these properly investigated.

 If you want to raise a concern or bring a complaint or grievance that is about your personal position, you should raise this through other appropriate mechanisms and usually in the first instance with your line manager or tutor or if this does not resolve it, you may use the University's Grievance Procedure.
-The Public Interest Disclosure (Whistleblowing) Policy is to help you raise a concern where you believe the interests of others – such as staff, students, members of the public, or the University itself – are or may be at risk.
+The Public Interest Disclosure (Whistleblowing) Policy is to help you raise a concern where you believe the interests of others – such as colleagues, students, members of the public, or the University itself – are or may be at risk.

-The Policy is designed to ensure that staff, students and governors who have genuine concerns about matters of significance have a safe and secure mechanism to raise these without fear of victimisation and without resorting to complaints to the media which might unfairly bring individuals or the institution into disrepute.
+The Policy is designed to ensure that colleagues, students and governors who have genuine concerns about matters of significance have a safe and secure mechanism to raise these without fear of victimisation and without resorting to complaints to the media which might unfairly bring individuals or the institution into disrepute.
 It is designed to comply with the whistleblowing provisions of the Employment Rights Act 1996.

 Leadership and governance